 A Day in the Life of Diabetes

-The American Diabetes Association Asks What Does “A Day in the Life of Diabetes” Means to the Millions of Americans Affected by the Disease
+The American Diabetes Association Highlights What “A Day in the Life of Diabetes” Means to the Millions of Americans Affected by the Disease

 The American Diabetes Association is leading the fight to Stop Diabetes and its deadly consequences and fighting for those affected by diabetes.
 The Association funds research to prevent, cure and manage diabetes; delivers services to hundreds of communities; provides objective and credible information; and gives voice to those denied their rights because of diabetes.
 Founded in 1940, our mission is to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
 For more information please call the American Diabetes Association at 1-800-DIABETES (1-800-342-2383) or visit www.diabetes.org.
 Information from both these sources is available in English and Spanish.